christiankakesa/shell-task-pool/README.md

 # SHELL-TASK-POOL
 This is my Java tool to run command lines in parallel with Java ThreadPoolExecutor paradigm. [![Build Status](https://secure.travis-ci.org/fenicks/shell-task-pool.png?branch=master)](http://travis-ci.org/fenicks/shell-task-pool).

+My inspiration led me to make this code, not really in Java standards, but with other programming language skills and my own experience.

+This tool has allowed my company to save an hour in nightly batch processing and easily parse logs reporting.
+I admit that the first purpose was to retrieve many videos of programming languages, design pattern etc...

 ## Use Cases